 “I explained what lichen is, right?”
 Alex continues.

 “Yes,” I answer quickly, “A plant composed of an alga and a fungus that rely on each other to live.”

 “You do listen to me,” Alex says, beaming over his shoulder.

 “Yep, I can’t seem to tune you out.”

 I glance over to Hunter and observe his silent brooding face.
-Sharing his pain, I lean forward to squeeze his shoulder, suggesting he’s not alone in his suffering.
-Soon after, he cranes his neck and quickly backs his Jeep into the parking spot.
+Sharing in his pain, I lean forward to squeeze his shoulder, suggesting he’s not alone in his suffering.
+Soon after, he cranes his neck while backing his Jeep into the parking spot.
 The brief appeasing smile he shoots me sends a surprising rush of warmth to my face.

 “Alright, we’re here,” Hunter announces, putting his car in park.

 Eager to start our adventure, my hiking boots are the first to crunch the gravel.
-I stretch my arms above my head and yawn at the clear blue sky, taking in its beauty for a moment and breathing in the fresh earthy scent.
-But that’s all I need—a moment.
+I stretch my arms above my head, letting out a yawn under the clear blue sky.
+Pausing for a moment, I absorb its beauty and inhale the fresh, earthy scent.
+But that’s all I need, a moment.
 With a determined plan already established in my mind, I rally our group with an ambitious request.